RR-Circuits/RecRoom-Circuits/README.md

 :::
 ```

-You can also test the new pages by going to `Circuits` and running `npm run start -- --host 0.0.0.0`. (after installing the `docusaurus` module, of course).

 ### Credits

 - joksulainen - went through 7 stages of life in one day, just to make the most important stuff work aka the automation wizard (and idiot)